neogeographica/gameserver_scripts/README.md

 The files in the "scriptlib" subdirectory contain code shared among the command scripts.

 The executables and data files for the game servers should be placed in their own separate subdirectory.
 (In my case, "/home/gameservers/servers".)
-There's nothing from that directory in this repository (yet?) but I'll discuss its structure below because the scripts work with that structure.
+There's nothing from that directory in this repository (yet?) but I'll discuss its structure below.

 game server command scripts
 ---------------------------